stefanvictora/hue-scheduler/README.md

   Office  sunset bri:200  ct:3000  force:true
   ~~~

-  In this example the sunset state would always be set, even if the light has been manually been adjusted since the morning.
+  In this example, the sunset state would always be set, even if the light has been manually adjusted since the morning.

   **Note**: Lights that are turned off and on again are always enforced, regardless of the `force` property.
 The `force` property is only relevant if you want to reset manual adjustments while the lights are continuously on.